 Prime Grant Awardee Reporting.
 Prime recipients of HUD's financial assistance are required to report certain subawards in the Federal Funding Accountability and Transparency Act Subaward System (FSRS) website located at www.fsrs.gov or its successor system for all prime awards listed on the FSRS website.
 Prime financial assistance awardees receiving funds directly from HUD are required to report subawards and executive compensation information both for the prime award and subaward recipients, including awards made as pass-through awards or awards to vendors.
-For reportable subawards, if executive compensation reporting is required and subaward recipients' executive compensation is reported through the SAM system, the prime recipient is not required to report this information.
+For reportable subawards, if executive compensation reporting is required and subaward recipients' executive compensation.
 The reporting of award and subaward information is in accordance with the requirements of the Transparency Act, as amended by section 6202 of Public Law 110-252, and by section 3 of Public Law 113-101.
 Text Field: Compliance with the Federal Funding Accountability and Transparency Act of 2006 (Pub.
 L.109-282) (Transparency Act), as amended